SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm3.md

         LinkedList<TreeNode> list = null;
         if (lists.size() == level) { // Level not contained in list
             list = new LinkedList<TreeNode>();
             /*Levels are always traversed in order.
-So, if this is the first 		time we've visited level i, we must have seen levels 0 through i 		- 1.
+So, if this is the first time we've visited level i, we must have seen levels 0 through i- 1.
 We can therefore safely add the level at the end.*/ lists.add(list);
         } else {
             list = lists.get(level);